Srinath10X/dotfiles/README.md

 # Note

-I have just nuked my previous desktop
+I have just nuked my previous desktop my current setup is more or less the same.
+Instead of using p10k I am using p9k as my zsh theme and some extra configurations will be added soon

 ## Contributing